glpi-project/doc/source/modules/configuration/notifications/templates.rst

 The creation of a template is a complex operation, which impacts the users.
 Therefore, templates can only be modified by Administrators with the *Update* permission for the *Config* right.
-Moreover a template is not linked to an entity, which means that it is not possible to delegate its management to an administrator of a of a sub-entity.
+Moreover, a template is not linked to an entity, which means that it is not possible to delegate its management to an administrator of a sub-entity.

 A template reflects a communication to a user and can be available in several languages thanks to a translation mechanism.
-The use of tags (i.e. markers that are independent of the language used) language used) makes it possible to create a generic translation, available for all the languages of GLPI.
+The use of tags (i.e. markers that are independent of the language used) makes it possible to create a generic translation, available for all the languages of GLPI.

-GLPI comes with a set of pre-defined templates for all notifications (tickets, reservations, financial information, cartridges, consumables, licenses, MySQL synchronization ...).
+GLPI comes with a set of pre-defined templates for all notifications (tickets, reservations, financial information, cartridges, consumables, licenses, MySQL synchronization...).

 Parameters